Ninjaneer321/Practical-Evasion-Attacks/README.md

 1. The data are available at: [![Zenodo](https://zenodo.org/badge/DOI/10.5281/zenodo.13692004.svg)](https://doi.org/10.5281/zenodo.13692004)

-2. place the downoaded `.zip` file in the project folder
+2. place the downloaded `.zip` file in the project folder

 3. Verify the integrity of the dataset by running the following command: